paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 Tailwind is rather far to the "write-only" side of the software maintenance spectrum.
 Once written, untangling which class in a big ball of classes causes an effect can be painful.
 This is never more apparent than trying to undo a decision made once in the past.

 I recently had to update a site I was working on to support both light and dark color schemes.
 Tailwind has a nice `dark:` modifier built in, that converts whatever comes after it to a `prefers-color-scheme: dark` class.
 Problem is, the site I was working on was written, from the get-go, with a dark color scheme.
 In effect, I had to add light mode.
-And due to how browsers handle color schemes, tailwind offers no `light` modifier (nor should they).
+And due to how browsers handle color schemes[^light-default], tailwind offers no `light` modifier (nor should they).
 My process of adding the light mode was thus reduced to a painful series of find all instances of a certain color, evaluate them, and if they needed, add the light color as the default and a `dark:` modifier to their expression.
 It wasn't as simple as a global find-and-replace, as there were some places we always wanted the dark colors to shine through.

 Were this done using a more traditional CSS approach, I could just globally make the site use light mode, and then add a dark stylesheet that only affected the elements in question, or I could have updated color tables.
 Both are far easier than having to skulk through dozens of HTML templates, trying to find all the selectors that needed manipulation.